ClojureBridge/community-docs/docs/getting-started/helloworld.md

 - Advice to coaches

     This is an optional lab work.
-When tried, explain moving parts of Clojure Project.
-For example, what is `project.clj` or namespace.
-But, don't need to be in detail.
-Other labs will cover those topics.
+After it is tried, explain the moving parts of a Clojure project, such as `project.clj` and namespaces.
+You don't have to explain it in detail, because other labs will cover those topics.
 This lab is to get familiar with Clojure programming.